1506manas/BlogTitleGenerator/README.md

 # Blog Title Generator API

 ## Overview
-This project is a Django application that provides an API for generating creative blog titles based on the content provided by users.
+This project is a FastAPI application that provides an API for generating creative blog titles based on the content provided by users.
 It utilizes the Groq API for natural language processing to suggest three potential titles.
-Additionally, the application demonstrates how to integrate FastAPI for handling requests.

 ## Features
 - Accepts blog content via a POST request.
 - Returns three suggested titles based on the input content.
-- Built with Django for the web framework and integrated with the Groq API for NLP.
+- Built with FastAPI for the web framework and integrated with the Groq API for NLP.
-- Demonstrates how to use FastAPI as an alternative for API development.

 ## Technologies Used
-- Django
 - FastAPI
 - LangChain
 - Groq API